 The Bellini itself, a simple combination of white peach puree and Prosecco, has been bastardized beyond recognition.
 Some folks don’t even know that the Bellini originated in Venice.

-Just google “Bellini cocktail recipes” and you’ll find passion fruit, mango, rhubarb, orange, elderflower, raspberry replacing the, anything but simple, white peach puree.
+Just google “Bellini cocktail recipes” and you’ll find passion fruit, mango, rhubarb, orange juice, elderflower, raspberry replacing the, anything but simple, white peach puree.

 Cava and Champagne have replaced Prosecco, just because, and the recipe has been laden with the likes of Cointreau, star anise, and even basil.